rawerner/hacknashville/docs/user-stories.md

 <pre>As a mentor I want to delete my profile because I can no longer mentor</pre>

 ###Read Records
+<pre>As a Mentor I would like to have a place to view all my mentee information</pre>
+<pre>As a Mentor I would like to to be able to view my mentee requests</pre>

+###Other Stories
+<pre>As a Mentor I would like to to be able to accept or decline mentee requests</pre>
-<pre>As a Mentor I would like to search for mentees of certain interests (technical skills & soft skills)</pre>
+<pre>As a Mentor when I accept a mentee requests I would like to specify the end date of the mentorship</pre>
-<pre>As a Mentor I would like sort my search by best match, location, alphabetical</pre>
+<pre>As a Mentor when decline a mentee requests I would like to offer a small message on why I'm declining</pre>

 User Stories - Mentees